links below to access pages

 Buddhists do not preach and try to convert, only explain if an explanation is sought.

-Buddhism is not wide spread in India, now, because of the conquests of
+Buddhism is not wide spread in India, primarily, because of the conquests of

 Islam of northern India and because of its adoption into Hinduism.